-The crucial point is that there is no use at all to discuss statistical problems when the theory to be tested is defective to begin with.
+The crucial point is that there is no use at all to discuss statistical problems when the theory to be tested is defective, to begin with.
 Roughly speaking, it is pointless to discuss what confidence level is appropriate for testing the hypothesis that seven angels can dance on a pinpoint.

 It is pretty obvious that neither orthodox nor heterodox economists have developed the true economic theory.
 The ultimate cause is that economists are scientifically incompetent.*

-Let us take Walrasianism as example here: “The program is organized around the following hard core propositions:
+Let us take Walrasianism as an example here: “The program is organized around the following hard core propositions:

 HC1.
 There exist economic agents.

 HC6.
 Observable economic outcomes are coordinated, so they must be discussed with reference to equilibrium states.”
 (Weintraub, 1985, p.
 109)

 It is pretty obvious that HC3 and HC6 are nonentities like angels, unicorns, or the Easter Bunny.
 If the foundational propositions, a.k.a. axioms, are false the whole theoretical superstructure is false, and because of this, the whole of Neoclassics is false since more than 140 years.